 Although we have pointed out some shortcomings with regard to Seattle Parks & Recreation in the past – having a strong recreational bias, planning large projects in isolation before getting community input, reclassifying existing parks to potentially open up natural areas for more recreational development, not always following their own best practices/polices in caring for natural areas in the city – the Park staff members are all public servants, and we believe should care about what the citizens of Seattle have to say.

-We also know a lot of great people working on behalf of the Parks that care strongly about nature and do not want to see the work they have done to restore natural areas be for nothing.
+We also know a lot of great people working on behalf of the Parks that care deeply about nature and do not want to see all the hard work they have done – to restore natural areas – be for nothing.

 If you can’t attend a meeting and there is an issue of concern, consider writing a letter and sending it to Parks Board – which ‘weighs equally to public testimony’.